johnsiilver/boutique/docs/README.md

 The first, running slower is because we must not only type assert at different points, but reflection is used to detect changes in the data fields that are in the data being stored.
-This cost can be made up for by reads of data without synchronization and reduced complexity in the subscription model.
+We also need to copy data out of maps, slices, etc... into new maps, slices, etc...
+This cost is lessened by reads of data without synchronization and reduced complexity in the subscription model.

 The second, runtime errors, happen when one of two events occur.
 The type of data to be stored in Boutique is changed on a write.
 The first data passed to